baihongguo/JAGWAS/README.md

 1	rs4	715367	A	G	2288	0.964621	0.873248	1.86112	3.6
 ```

-Only BETA/SE, SCORE/VAR or Zscore are a must-have.
+Only AF, BETA/SE, and SCORE/VAR or Zscore are a must-have.
 If any of the other columns are missing from your summary statistics files, simply fill them out using NA.
 Note that all the input summary statistics files must include the same sets of variants.

 <br />